 Except as provided in Section 3007(a)(3)(B), below, the Fleet Operator shall have disconnected or removed the battery of the Non-Compliant LSI Forklift and affixed an appropriate Lockout Device to the Energy Isolation Device of said Forklift such that the Forklift cannot be energized or operated.

-When a Tagout Device is used on the Energy Isolating Device in lieu of a Lockout Device, the Tagout Device shall be attached at the same location that the Lockout Device would have been attached, and the battery; work attachments, such as the forks; and propane tank, if applicable, shall have been removed.
+When a Tagout Device is used on the Energy Isolating Device in lieu of a Lockout Device, the Tagout Device shall be attached at the same location that the Lockout Device would have been attached, and the battery; and propane tank, if applicable, shall have been removed.

 Applicable Non-Compliant LSI Forklifts shall not be operated while awaiting sale, scrap, or relocation, except during their transportation off of the Fleet Operator’s site.